TheOpenSourceU/persisted-logs/Readme.md

 ## Getting Started

 ### Targets
-Generally intented for react-native or node.js applications.
+Generally node.js applications.
 Not meant for use in the browser since browsers are client side.

 ### Installation